apache/db-jdo/draft-THREAT-MODEL.md

 predate or bypass the hardened default? *(maps to §3 item 8, §5a, §8 P2,
 §9, §11)*

+(maintainer) Confirmed.
+TODO?

 ### Wave 2 — XML, classpath, callbacks

 **Q8.** Proposed unsupported-component list: `tck/`, `exectck/`, `parent-pom/`, `lib/`, `specification/`, `jdo_checks.xml`, root `pom.xml`.
 Anything to add or remove? *(maps to §3 item 9, §13)*

+(maintainer) Correct.

 **Q9.** MSRV: the parent-pom declares Java 8 source/target.
 Is the runtime target the same (i.e. is the released jar usable on Java 8 JREs), or is the project actively dropping Java 8 in 3.3?
 The model's §5 assumption is "Java 8+". *(maps to §5)*

+(maintainer) The assumption is correct.

 **Q10.** `PersistenceManager` thread-association: the API package javadoc says a PM is associated with at most one thread at a time, but no formal guarantee.
 Confirm that the API itself makes *no* thread-safety claim across PM instances — and that concurrent abuse of a single PM is implementation behaviour. *(maps to §5)*

+(maintainer) A PM may be associated with multiple threads if PersistenceManager.setMultithreaded(...) is set to "true".
+Concurrent use of a single PM is implementation behavior.
+The JDO API library should support multi-threaded use and provide minimum safeguard against wrong usage.

 **Q11.** Confirm the "what `jdo-api` does NOT do to its host" inventory in §5: no listening sockets; no signal handlers; no spawned processes